-JOINT PUBLIC NOTICE U.S. ARMY CORPS OF ENGINEERS, TEXAS COMMISION ON ENVIRONMENTAL QUALITY AND

-LOUISIANA DEPARTMENT OF ENVIRONMENTAL QUALITY
+JOINT PUBLIC NOTICE U.S. ARMY CORPS OF ENGINEERS, TEXAS COMMISION ON ENVIRONMENTAL QUALITY AND LOUISIANA DEPARTMENT OF ENVIRONMENTAL QUALITY

-SUBJECT: Evaluation of the proposed re-issuance of a U. S. Army Corps of Engineers (USACE) Regional General Permit (RGP) under Section 404 of the Clean Water Act (CWA) for discharges of dredged or fill material into waters of the United Sates and Section 10 of the Rivers and Harbors Act of 1899 for work in, or affecting, navigable waters of the United States and application for water quality certification under Section 401 of the CWA for Section 404 discharges associated with the construction, operation, modification and/or maintenance of boat ramps, minor structures and facilities, and associated dredging.
+SUBJECT: Evaluation of the proposed re-issuance of a U. S. Army Corps of Engineers (USACE) Regional General Permit (RGP) under Section 404 of the Clean Water Act (CWA) for discharges of dredged or fill material into waters of the United Sates and Section 10 of the Rivers and Harbors Act of 1899 for work in, or affecting, navigable waters of the United States and application for water quality certification under Section 401 of the CWA for Section 404 discharges associated with the construction, operation, modification and/or maintenance of boat ramps, minor structures and facilities, associated dredging, and necessary bank stabilization.
 Expansion of existing facilities is included provided they were not previously approved under this general permit and exceed overall limits.
-The primary change proposed for the RGP is to limit its applicability to the Fort Worth District area of responsibility.
+The primary changes proposed for the RGP are the addition of necessary bank stabilization, and the elimination of duplicative language and requirements.
 An RGP may not be used to authorize work subject to regulation under Section 404 of the CWA until water quality certification has been issued or waived.

-PERMIT NUMBER: This version of the proposed Regional General Permit 8 has been designated CESWF-20-RGP-8 (2019-00349) in the Fort Worth District.
-The existing RGP expires January 27, 2020.
+PERMIT NUMBER: This version of the proposed Regional General Permit 8 has been designated CESWF-25-RGP-8 (2024-00399) in the Fort Worth District.
+The existing RGP expires January 27, 2025.

 LOCATION: The provisions of this regional general permit would be applicable to all waters of the United States, including all navigable waters of the United States, in the Fort Worth District of the USACE, within the states of Texas and Louisiana (see "Location of Work" and Appendixes B and C of the Proposed Regional General Permit).
-The Fort Worth District includes the Sabine River watershed in Sabine, De Soto, and Caddo Parishes in the State of Louisiana.
+The Fort Worth District includes, but is not limited to, the Sabine River watershed in Sabine, De Soto, and Caddo Parishes in the State of Louisiana.